 The labia serve as a physical barrier that surrounds the clitoris and vaginal opening.
 Women who feel that their labia are so large as to impede access to these organs may want them reduced with a labiaplasty.
 As noted above, childbirth can cause their appearance and feel to change, but so can hormonal shifts due to other life events, such as menopause.
 Changes to elasticity, color, and size are all possible.
 The labia minora are also considered to be erogenous, as they react to stimulation.

 Since we're in the habit of putting things simply, we'll say this: A woman should have the body she wants, from the top of her head to the bottom of her feet.
 That definitely includes her vulva.
 We're obviously not alone in our opinion, since the Bengtson Center has seen a rise in demand from patients seeking a labiaplasty.
 With increased knowledge, more and more women are examining their options, particularly if their condition is causing discomfort.

-Some women tolerate or dislike sexual intercourse because their labia creates uncomfortable friction.
+Some women merely tolerate or even actively avoid sexual intercourse because their labia create uncomfortable friction during the activity.
 Extra skin and scar tissue around the clitoris could also affect how a patient feels during sexual intercourse.
 Tight-fitting outfits may also cause physical discomfort.
-Yoga pants and similar clothes can feel like they donít fit properly, chafe, and even reveal labia that extend far enough in certain positions.
+Yoga pants and similar clothes can feel like they don't fit properly, chafe, and even reveal labia that extend far enough in certain positions.

 Patients may also choose a labiaplasty because they have extreme discomfort and emotional distress.
 They also want to bring back the appearance of their vulva before they had children, or to get a new look as a part of their own aesthetic journey.
 Bottom line, an excessively large labia can affect women of all ages, regardless of whether they have had children or not.